 - Estimate capacity by feature and requirements (user stories)

 Turn on capacity planning

-You must be a product owner in Aha! to enable capacity planning.
-Capacity planning is enabled for each product in Settings > Product > Configure > Planning by checking the box for Enable capacity planning and time tracking.
-(If you do not see the menu option, you are not a product owner or you are in a product line instead of a product).
+You must be an owner in Aha! to enable capacity planning.
+Capacity planning is enabled for each workspace in Settings ⚙️> Workspace > Capacity planning by checking the box for Capacity for individuals.

-Set the default units in Time or Story points (use what your development team uses).
+Set the default Units for estimates in Time or Story points.

 Associate estimates with features or requirements.
 If you associate estimates with requirements but create features without requirements, capacity planning will be found at the feature level.